Richard Riordan: Mayor of Los Angeles

-When Tom Bradley announced he was retiring as Mayor of Los Angeles, Riordan set his sights on the 1993 election.
-Riordan won with 54% of the vote, becoming the first Republican mayor in 36 years.
+When Tom Bradley announced he was retiring as Mayor of Los Angeles after 20 years in office, Riordan set his sights on the 1993 election.
+Riordan won with 54% of the vote over Los Angeles City Councilman Michael Woo, becoming the first Republican mayor in 36 years.
 As Mayor, the heavily Democratic Los Angeles City Council blocked many of his proposals, or they proved unfeasible in reality.
 For example, the police academy did not have enough classroom space or instructors to train as many new police officers as Riordan had initially promised.
 He streamlined certain business regulations and established "one-stop" centers around the city for services, like permit applications.

 Riordan feuded with police chief Daryl Gates' successor, former Philadelphia police commissioner Willie Williams, but oversaw a general decline in city crime.
-Ultimately, Riordan replaced Williams with LAPD veteran Bernard Parks in 1997, the year he was re-elected mayor over California State Senator Tom Hayden.
+Ultimately, Riordan replaced Williams with LAPD veteran Bernard Parks in 1997, the year he was easily re-elected mayor over controversial state Senator Tom Hayden.

 Riordan's tenure was marked by controversy over the Los Angeles County Metropolitan Transportation Authority's Red Line subway's construction cost overruns.
 Because the overruns resulted in MTA funds being reallocated from bus funding, the Bus Riders Union sued the city, alleging racial discrimination, resulting in a 1996 consent decree that eviscerated MTA funding for subway and light rail construction projects.
 Riordan publicly stated that he regretted signing the consent decree and it was his biggest mistake as mayor.

 Before becoming mayor, Riordan spearheaded the city's successful term limit ballot initiative and he was therefore term-limited from office in 2001.
 Riordan endorsed his adviser and friend, Steve Soboroff, to succeed him.
 Soboroff, however, came in third in the non-partisan mayoral primary election.
-Former California State Assembly Speaker Antonio Villaraigosa advanced to the runoff against James Hahn.
+Former California State Assembly Speaker Antonio Villaraigosa advanced to the runoff against Los Angeles City Attorney James Hahn.
 Riordan endorsed Villaraigosa in the second round, but Hahn won and succeeded him as mayor.
 Four years later, Villaraigosa defeated Hahn in the 2005 rematch and became Mayor.